codersclub/DRKB/multimedia/text/text_effects/index.md

 Make a new Application and take this Proc bellow for the OnPaint-Event of the Form.
-The TextOutput will look like written with a kaligraf.If You replace the for loop in the proc with a single call of textout you can use this code to write \"hollow\" text.
+The TextOutput will look like written with a kaligraf.If You replace the for loop in the proc with a single call of textout you can use this code to write "hollow" text.
 Try it with different Pen-Styles too!

     procedure TForm1.FormPaint(Sender: TObject);